I love old houses. But older homes with wooden windows often end up rotting. So I wondered how to replace rotted wood around a window.

 Your best saw for precise cuts in tight places?

-A Reciprocating Saw like the DEWALT DCS380B is perfect!
-And at 4.5 stars on Amazon Prime with almost 400 reviews, you know you’re getting a great saw!
+A Reciprocating Saw, like the DEWALT DCS380B (click to check the current price on Amazon) is perfect!
+And at almost 5 stars on Amazon Prime with almost 400 reviews, you know you’re getting a great saw!

 6. Find suitable replacement wood